Undergraduate Academic Programs / Departments / Courses

 COURSE REQUIREMENTS FOR THE AREAS OF SPECIALIZATION

 Students may apply for a particular specialization any time before the end of their third year.
-Those that have not specified a specialization must meet the requirements for the General Biology Stream.
-The Life Sciences specialization may be of interest to students who intend to pursue careers or graduate studies related to veterinary medicine (‘pre-vet’), human health professions, or research/innovation in biomedical or biotechnological sciences.
+Those who have not specified a specialization must meet the requirements for the General Biology Program.
+The Life Sciences specialization may be of interest to students who intend to pursue careers or graduate studies related to veterinary medicine (‘pre-vet’), human health professions, or research in biomedical or biotechnological sciences.
 The Environmental Biology specialization may be of interest to students interested in careers or graduate studies related to biodiversity and conservation, or wildlife biology in the modern context of climate change and human interactions.
-The General Biology stream will give students a broad background in biology, with good preparation for all areas of Modern Biology.
+The General Biology Program will give students a broad background in biology.

 LIFE SCIENCES SPECIALIZATION (including Pre-Veterinary Medicine Stream)